bennycheung/bennycheung.github.io/_posts/2020-09-03-solving-puzzles-using-clp.md

 * [Spatial Logic Puzzle](#SpatialLogicPuzzle)

 These can be elegantly and efficiently solved with Prolog and constraints.
-The first 2 types of puzzles (1) *Cryptarithmetic Puzzle* and (2) *Logic Puzzle* can be very directly modeled and solved as combinatorial tasks.
+The first 2 types of puzzles (1) *Cryptarithmetic Puzzle* and (2) *Logic Puzzle* can be very directly modelled and solved as combinatorial tasks.
 The third type (3) *Spatial Logic Puzzle* needs more effort to find a suitable formulation as such tasks.
 After encoding all of these puzzles as integers, Prolog constraints can search over the different states efficiently.

 ## <a name='CryptarithmeticPuzzle'></a> Cryptarithmetic Puzzle - Summation Problem
 The classical `SEND + MORE = MONEY` cryptarithmetic puzzle constrained the assignment of letters between the digits 0 thru 9.
 They spell out "SEND MORE MONEY" and when read as base 10 numbers create a true mathematical formula.
-Additional constraint is the leading letter is not permitted to be zero.
+An additional constraint is the leading letter is not permitted to be zero.

 Here is another similar cryptarithmetic puzzle of `FORTY + TEN + TEN = SIXTY` that we shall solve here.